CRIRES+

 CRIRES cryostat in the main assembling hall of the ESO headquarters in Garching (Germany).
 Some of the instrument optics are still inside.

 Uppsala University is part of the CRIRES+ consortium, together with the Thüringer Landessternwarte Tautenburg, the Institute for Astrophysics Göttingen, and the INAF Arcetri Astrophysical Observatory.
 We are responsible for the design and manufacturing of the polarimetric unit, and the design and implementation of the Data Reduction System.
-Moreover we contribute to the new detectors with the help of a grant from the Knut and Alice Wallenberg Foundation.
+We also contribute to the development of new detectors, supported by a grant from the Knut and Alice Wallenberg Foundation.

 Spectra of TW Hya taken with CRIRES and CRIRES+.
 CRIRES+ has around 10x greater wavelength coverage.